 Here again internal communication plays a critical role.
 If the organizational changes are not successfully communicated, employees may get confused, frustrated, and they may even start looking for a new job because they may think that they’re going to lose their jobs.

 In other words, internal communication has a great impact on employee engagement!

 As an IC practitioner, you need to measure the success of your internal communication.
 When you backup your IC strategy with relevant data, you’re in a better position to prove the value of internal communication and negotiate your IC budget.

 Put differently, it’s one of the best ways to become a strategic business partner!

 What’s more, measuring the performance of your internal communication is a great way to ensure that the strategy you build supports the company’s goals and strategy overall.
-And to do so, you’ll need to identify what KPIs to track.
+And to do so, you’ll need to identify what communication metrics to track.
 It’s not an easy task but it’ll help you identify the communication bottlenecks your organization is facing so you can implement the right adjustments.

 There’s no standardized ways of tracking the success of internal communication.
 Keep in mind that the KPIs you set should always be aligned with the business goals.
 In this post, we took the example of internal communication during a merger and we suggested metrics you can track in that specific context.
-Your KPIs won’t be the same in another context where the business goals are different.
+Your communication KPIs won’t be the same in another context where the business goals are different.

 After all, measuring the performance of internal communication is all about ensuring that your strategy supports the company’s growth!